isocpp/CppCoreGuidelines/CppCoreGuidelines.md

                          OutputIterator result, Compare comp);

 Here, we have four template arguments and six function arguments.
-To simplify the most frequent and simplest uses, the comparison argument can be defaulted to `<`:
+To simplify the most frequent and simplest uses, the comparison argument can be defaulted to `operator<`:

     template<class InputIterator1, class InputIterator2, class OutputIterator>
     OutputIterator merge(InputIterator1 first1, InputIterator1 last1,